mafintosh/is-my-json-valid/README.md

 z-schema v4 total time (3188) and per document time: 0.1594
 ```

-As seen above `is-my-json-valid` is 2500x faster than the slowest and ~20x faster than the fastest
+As seen above `is-my-json-valid` is 2500x faster than the slowest and ~20x faster than the second fastest

 ## License